 At Slaughterbeck Floors, we don’t sell products that aren’t compliant with U.S. laws.

-We thoroughly research our suppliers and make sure that our partners and everything in our showroom are sustainable.
+We thoroughly research our suppliers and ensure that our partners and everything in our showroom is sustainable.

 Learn more about their environmental efforts below:

 We carry many hardwood floor suppliers’ products.
 All of them feature extensive sustainability statements on their websites.

 Supporting companies that carry USA-made products is also something we strongly push.
 US-made products have lower freight costs and usually require lower inventory levels.
 These are cost-reducing elements when compared to Asian-supplied products, even though the overall price of the US goods will likely be higher.